microscaler/tinkerbell/docs/mdbook/src/adr/0007-Process_Activity_log.md

 ## Decision

-Tinkerbell will maintain a separate PAL channel per running task, broadcasting structured `ActivityEvent` objects to all connected consumers (CLI, dashboards, logs).
+Tiffany will maintain a separate PAL channel per running task, broadcasting structured `ActivityEvent` objects to all connected consumers (CLI, dashboards, logs).

 ### PAL Characteristics
 - Non-durable, ephemeral (not fsynced or written to disk)